AlenoJankowsky/hardware-verwaltung/README.md

 # hardware-verwaltung
-An app in which the user can manage their hardware
+An app in which the user can manage their hardware assets.